Topic: Plant Transport Subtopic: The importance of phloem and xylem

 Answer: Xylem vessels form a series of tubes from roots to the leaves.
 When water is lost from the stomata, more water replaces it by entering through the roots.
 This flow of water is known as transpiration stream.

-- What is cross-pollination?
+- What are petals?